-5 to continue to hold the World Telecommunication/ICT Indicators Symposium and expert meetings, periodically, with participation by all Member States, Sector Members, experts on ICT indicators and statistics, and others interested in measuring ICTs and the information society;
+6 to continue to hold the World Telecommunication/ICT Indicators Symposium and expert meetings, periodically, with participation by all Member States, Sector Members, experts on ICT indicators and statistics, and others interested in measuring ICTs and the information society;

-6 to give the necessary support for the implementation of Resolution 8 (Rev. Dubai, 2014), stress the importance of implementing the WSIS outcomes in relation to the indicators mentioned, and continue to avoid duplication in statistical work in this field;
+7 to give the necessary support for the implementation of Resolution 8 (Rev. Buenos Aires, 2017), stress the importance of implementing the WSIS outcomes in relation to the indicators mentioned, and continue to avoid duplication in statistical work in this field;

-7 to continue to work to promote an ICT Development Index using available internationally recognized methodologies as the means by which ITU responds to considering a) above;

-8 to cooperate with relevant international bodies, in particular those involved in the Partnership on Measuring ICT for Development, for the implementation of this resolution ;
+8 to continue to cooperate with relevant international bodies, in particular those involved in the Partnership on Measuring ICT for Development, the United Nations Statistics Division, the regional commissions of the United Nations, and other international and regional organizations, such as OECD, involved in the collection and dissemination of ICT-related information and statistics;

-9 to work on the development of indicators of community connectivity and ICT access and use and forward the results on an annual basis;

-10 to adapt the data collection and the ICT Development Index in order to reflect the changing access to and use of ICTs, and to invite Member States to participate in such processes,
+9 to adapt the data collection and the ICT Development Index in order to reflect the changing access to and use of ICTs, and to invite Member States to participate in such processes;

-instructs the Secretary-General

-to submit a report to the next plenipotentiary conference on progress in the implementation of this resolution,
+10 to submit a report to the next plenipotentiary conference on progress in the implementation of this resolution,

-invites Member States
+invites Member States and Sector Members

 1 to participate in the submission to ITU-D of their national statistics on ICT access and use and community connectivity;

-2 to participate actively in these endeavours, by providing the requested information to ITU-D so as to produce telecommunication/ICT benchmarks, in particular the ICT Development Index.
+2 to participate actively in this endeavour by providing the statistics and information solicited, including statistics disaggregated by sex, as appropriate, and by engaging actively in discussions on ICT indicators and data-collection methodologies;

+3 to establish institutional mechanisms to promote and coordinate the compilation and dissemination of ICT information and statistics to monitor implementation of the SDGs at the national level.

 Reasons: To streamline and update Resolution 131 taking into account the guidance provided by UNGA Resolutions A/70/1 and A/70/125 as well as the Buenos Aires Declaration and Resolution 8 of the WTDC.